leather-io/extension/.github/CONTRIBUTING.md

 Code contributions must follow the style and patterns already employed by the project.
 This list of requirements is non-exhaustive.
 The Leather team might ask for additional changes.

-- Code must conform to our linting setup `yarn lint`
+- Code must conform to our linting setup `pnpm lint`
-- Code formatting correctly `yarn prettier`
+- Code formatting correctly `pnpm prettier`
-- Code must be typed properly with Typescript `yarn typecheck`
+- Code must be typed properly with Typescript `pnpm typecheck`

 ## Testing